axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-snmp/cisco-syslog-snmp/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The {{% productparam "abbrev" %}} application can convert the syslog messages sent by Cisco devices to Cisco-specific SNMP traps defined by the CISCO-SYSLOG-MIB (`enterprises.cisco.ciscoMgmt.ciscoCiscoMIB`) is also supported (such traps are also referred to as `clogMessageGenerated` notifications).
+The {{% param "product.abbrev" %}} application can convert the syslog messages sent by Cisco devices to Cisco-specific SNMP traps defined by the CISCO-SYSLOG-MIB (`enterprises.cisco.ciscoMgmt.ciscoCiscoMIB`) is also supported (such traps are also referred to as `clogMessageGenerated` notifications).
 That way, the incoming log messages can be forwarded to devices used to process and analyze Cisco-specific SNMP traps.
 For this to work correctly, the following requirements must be met:

-  - The syslog-ng Source Configuration Library (SCL) must be included in the {{% productparam "abbrev" %}} configuration file:
+  - The syslog-ng Source Configuration Library (SCL) must be included in the {{% param "product.abbrev" %}} configuration file:

     ```c